-- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying the school's behaviour policy effectively.
+- 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying Monkfield Park's behaviour policy effectively.
 All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the child's sense of self-worth.
-Monkfield Park will ensure that the child knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school/setting for advice on case management. - 3.5 Liaising with other agencies, which support the child such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.6 Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 The school recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life, which could pose a threat to their welfare or safety, (contextual safeguarding).
+Monkfield Park will ensure that the child knows that some behaviour is unacceptable, but s/he is valued and not to be blamed for any abuse which has occurred.

+- 3.4 Liaising with the senior mental health lead where safeguarding concerns are linked to mental health in Monkfield Park for advice on case management. - 3.5 Liaising with other agencies which support the child such as Social Care, Child and Adolescent Mental Health Services, Emotional Health and Wellbeing Service, Cambridgeshire Sexual Behaviour Service or Early Help (Targeted Support) Teams. - 3.6 Promoting supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - 3.7 Monkfield Park recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
 Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see pages 8 9 of Keeping Children Safe in Education, 2021 for the complete list.
+Please see page 10 of Keeping Children Safe in Education, 2024 for the complete list.
 The list includes:

-3.6.1 Children with Disabilities, Additional Needs or Special Educational Needs
+3.8 Children with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs

 We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-Monkfield Park staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.
+Staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.